-"Spinal protection" refers to the act of protecting the spinal cord from further injury.
-"Spinal immobilization" is the act of placing a patient on a backboard with cervical collar for the purpose of trying to prevent excessive movement of the spinal column.

-- a) Patients who have a blunt trauma with a high-energy mechanism of injury that has potential to cause spinal cord injury or vertebral instability and one or more the following should receive spinal protection. - (1) Midline spinal pain, tenderness, or deformity - (2) Signs and symptoms of new paraplegia or quadriplegia - (3) Focal neurological deficit - (4) Altered mental status or disorientation - (5) Distracting injury: Any injury (e.g., fracture, chest, or abdominal trauma) associated with significant discomfort that could potentially distract from a patient's ability to accurately discern or define spinal column pain or tenderness.

-Indications for referral to an Adult Specialty Spinal Center.

-- (6) 15 years of age or older AND - (7) Signs and symptoms of new paraplegia or quadriplegia in the presence of trauma AND - (8) Patent airway AND - (9) Hemodynamically stable If considering referral to Adult Specialty Spinal Center, consult with both the nearest Trauma Center and the Adult Spinal Specialty Center, when possible.
+- Initiate General Patient Care. - 2.
+Presentation (NEW '18) - a) "Full Spinal protection" refers to the act of protecting the spinal cord from further injury. - b) "Spinal immobilization" is the act of placing a patient on a backboard with cervical collar for the purpose of trying to prevent excessive movement of the spinal column. - c) Indications for initiating spinal protection: - (1) Patients who have a blunt trauma with a high-energy mechanism of injury that has potential to cause spinal cord injury or vertebral instability AND one or more the following should receive spinal protection: - (a) Midline cervical, thoracic, or lumbar spinal pain, tenderness, or deformity - (b) Signs and symptoms of new paraplegia or quadriplegia - (c) Focal neurological deficit (sensory or motor) - (d) Altered mental status or disorientation - (e) Distracting injury: Any injury (e.g., fracture, chest, or abdominal trauma) associated with significant discomfort that could potentially distract from a patient's ability to accurately discern or define spinal column pain or tenderness. - (2) Indications for referral to an Adult Specialty Spinal Center. - (a) 15 years of age or older AND - (b) Signs and symptoms of new paraplegia or quadriplegia in the presence of trauma AND - (c) Patent airway AND - (d) Hemodynamically stable If considering referral to Adult Specialty Spinal Center, consult with both the nearest Trauma Center and the Adult Spinal Specialty Center, when possible.